coolka1234/Software-Engineering/README.md

-Visual Paradigm project conatning user stories, vision and dictionary of terms.
-In porgress.
+Visual Paradigm project contaning user stories, vision and dictionary of terms.
+In progress.